eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Eco_Pass_KIT/page-software-development-view.md

 In order to retrieve data following the Catena-X Data Sovereighnty guidelines, an addon was developed and can be enabled in the helm chart configuration for configuring the polices which are allowed to be used, with additional asset policy selection in the `dpp-frontend` component.

 A guide for using this configuration add-on can be found [here](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/docs/data-sovereignty/PolicyConfigGuide.md).

+## Want to know more about Catena-X Digital Product Passes?

+### Digital Product Pass Tutorial

+For the Second Tractus-X Community Days there was prepared a tutorial for understanding and using the Digital Product Pass application.

+You can find it [here](https://github.com/eclipse-tractusx/digital-product-pass/tree/main/dpp-tutorial), there you will find information and guides on how to:

+- Deploy the Application
+- Create Digital Product Pass Aspect Models
+- Create Digital Twins for Digital Product Passports
+- Understand how to consume data
+- Learn how to create digital product passport QR codes.

 ## Attachments